basit438/reactWeeklyTests/README.md

 i will be uploading my react weeklytests in this github repo along with their deployment links

-Durectory app live link : https://react-weekly-tests.vercel.app/
+Directory app live link : https://react-weekly-tests.vercel.app/